nop33/si/src/content/project/longterm-governance-network/index.md

 textSections:
   - content: >-
-      To build a strong community of practice in long-term governance, we invite policymakers, diplomats, researchers and grantmakers to join our network.
+      To build a strong community of practice in long-term governance, we invite select policy actors to join our network.

       If you could be a great addition, [fill out this form](https://airtable.com/shrdAb3PgjzY49EeZ) and we'll be in touch.